spelletier1996/vention-inverted-pendulum/README.md

 ### Future Potential Updates
 - Tests and ideally a ci/cd pipeline with linting and static analysis
 - Alternative controller implementations (LQR)
-- Socket based communication between the Sim and Controller
+- Socket (TCP/ip) based communication between the controller and HMI
+- Mock CAN bus (Vcan) communication between the controller and sim
 - Expanding HMI functionality and usability